e2fyi/minio-web/README.md

 # if not provided (http://minio-web/abc/efg => endpoint/abc/efg) where abc is the bucket
 EXT_BUCKETNAME=

-# if provided a default index file is return
+# if provided a list of default index files to return
 # i.e http://minio-web/abc/ => http://minio-web/abc/index.html
-EXT_DEFAULTHTML=index.html
+EXT_DEFAULTHTML=index.html,README.md

 # if provided, returns a default favicon if backend does not have one.
 EXT_FAVICON=assets/favicon.ico